De-Lovely poster

 The inciting incident occurs at 15 minutes when Cole meets Linda Lee Thomas at a Paris party.
 The attraction is immediate and transformative—she is beautiful, sophisticated, and sees through his façade.
 This meeting will change the course of his life forever..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Cole proposes to Linda, and she accepts.
+This indicates the protagonist's commitment to Cole proposes to Linda, and she accepts.
 He makes an active choice to enter into this unconventional marriage, committing to make their relationship work despite the challenges.
 They marry, beginning their life together., moving from reaction to action.

 The Collapse moment at 93 minutes (74% through) represents the emotional nadir.
 Here, Linda leaves Cole, unable to continue their arrangement.
 She tells him he never truly gave himself to their marriage, always holding back.
-This is Cole's "whiff of death"—losing the one person who truly loved and understood him, the death of their partnership., indicates the protagonist at their lowest point.
+This is Cole's "whiff of death"—losing the one person who truly loved and understood him, the death of their partnership., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 Cole receives news that Linda is dying.
 This information crystallizes everything—he finally understands that the work meant nothing without her, that he should have chosen love over fear.
 He rushes to reconcile before it's too late., demonstrating the transformation achieved throughout the journey.